nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Cocrystalline:** Pertaining to or characteristic of cocrystals, applicable to the nature of substances included within nano-cocrystals.

-### Expanded Definition and Usage\nNano-cocrystals are particularly beneficial in pharmacology for addressing the challenges associated with poorly soluble drugs, which often lead to low bioavailability and inconsistent therapeutic effects.
+### Expanded Definition and Usage:
+Nano-cocrystals are particularly beneficial in pharmacology for addressing the challenges associated with poorly soluble drugs, which often lead to low bioavailability and inconsistent therapeutic effects.
 By forming nano-cocrystals, pharmaceutical scientists can significantly increase the surface area and solubility of active ingredients, facilitating better absorption in the body.
 Furthermore, nano-cocrystals can be tailored to provide controlled release of drugs, offering sustained therapeutic effects and reduced dosing frequency.